cy-bai/m2p2/README.md

 To test the performance of our pre-trained model, run
 >block quote

-    python main.py --test --fd=FOLD
+    python main.py --test_mode --fd=FOLD
 The MSE loss in the test set of fold FOLD will be printed.

 To train the model we proposed, run
 >block quote

-    python main.py --wloss --fd=FOLD --verbose
+    python main.py --het_module --fd=FOLD --verbose
-This will train the model for fold FOLD and output the concat weights as well as training and validation loss every 2 epochs (if enabling *verbose*), the trained model and concat weights  will be saved in *new\_trained\_models/FOLD*.
+This will train the model for fold FOLD and output the concat weights as well as training and validation loss every 2 epochs (if enabling *verbose*), the trained model and concat weights  will be saved in *new\_trained\_models/fold[FOLD]/*.

 ### Code details
 * main.py.
-Execute the training / testing of the whole work.
+Executes the training / testing of the whole work.

 * dataset.py.
-Load raw features from all modalities to pytorch.
+Loads raw features from all modalities to pytorch.

 * model.py.
 Our model for learning latent embeddings, making predictions and reference models.